Connect with us

 It is always a good idea to arrive in a country with some local currency – not all airports or even countries have ATMs.

 US dollars are a great currency to have on you too – many African and Asian countries accept dollars and they are often used for official visa payments.
+Dollars are also invaluable to have when you visit a country in a financial crisis, like we did when we went to Argentina.
 Taking $50-100 as an emergency stash is a very good idea.

 I would also highly recommend getting a prepaid currency card, or a Monzo/Revolut style bank card, before you go.
 These work exactly the same way as a debit card – you can pay for goods in stores or online and often use ATMs without charges.
 You load cash in your home currency to the card (can be done easily online) and then when paying the card company will convert to the local currency at a much better rate than at any bureau de change.